What is Jail like?

 Male Inmates in Maricopa County Jails

-After court, the men are taken to ‘dress out’ immediately.
+After court, men ‘dress out’ immediately.
 ‘Dress out’ means changing into orange jail attire. (aka Oranges)

 FUN FACT: Until 2019, under the rule of Sheriff Joe Arpaio, all Maricopa County Jail inmates were forced to wear black and white stripes and pink underwear and socks.
 Sheriff Joe also dyed the sheets and blankets pink.
 Admittedly, Sheriff Joe did this to try and humiliate the inmates under his control.
-Another, albeit more practical reason, cited that dying undergarments pink prevented inmates from stealing them upon release.
-Supposedly, the pink undergarments were easier for the guards to spot while inmates dressed back into their street attire.
+Another, albeit more practical, reason for dyeing undergarments, was theft prevention.
+The authorities believed that the addition of pink dye to clothing prevented inmates from stealing them upon release.
+Supposedly, the pink undergarments are more easily spotted by guards while released inmates dress back into their street attire.

 However, a market quickly grew on eBay.
-Demand for Sheriff Joe’s pink underwear was unbelievable and raffles were even held were money was raised and the winner would receive a free pair.
+Demand for Sheriff Joe’s pink underwear was unbelievable.
+Some even raffled off the underwear to raise money.

-QUICK TIP: It is not smart to try and take any clothing upon release, because you can be charged with stealing or theft of prison/government property.
+QUICK TIP: Do not try to take any clothing upon release.
+If caught, an office can charge you with theft of prison/government property.

-The ‘dress out’ room has a couple benches in the middle, and metal showers lining the walls.
-Don’t worry, you will not have to use the showers!
+The ‘dress out’ room has benches in the middle and metal showers lining the walls.
+Don’t worry, the showers are not used today.
 I have no idea how many years ago they stopped delousing inmates in those showers but thank God they don’t use this draconian practice anymore.
 It is cold enough in those jails.
-Getting inmates wet to sit in a dirty holding cell would be completely dangerous and even more dangerous to their health.

 Groups of 5-6 men are taken into the ‘dress out’ room at one time.
 An officer hands each inmate a plastic bag.
 Inmates are instructed to strip down completely and place street clothes in the plastic bag.
-Don’t worry about folding your clothes because the plastic bag end up being scrunched up anyway.
+Do not worry about folding your clothes because the plastic bag ends up scrunched up anyway.

 The officer will ask you what contents you have put in your plastic bag.
 Be specific here because this is the same checklist used when your property is returned to you upon release.
-If you are wearing a purple Volcom shirt, tell the officer exactly that.
+If you are wearing a purple Volcom shirt, tell the officer that specifically.
 If you have an undershirt on, be sure the officer notes that down on your list.

 Although most of this is out of your control, do everything you can the help that officer stay organized.
 I have witnessed inmates being released who had their property lost after they had dressed out.
 When this happens, the inmate is handed a paper suit.
-Paper suits are very uncomfortable and those who are issued them walk out of the jail looking like escaped patients from a mental institution.
+Paper suits are very uncomfortable and released inmates issued them look like escaped mental patients.